-From the impact of Covid-19 on hospices, to exploring cultural memory and heritage through sound, to prisoner experiences, artists and our academics and researchers are working together to engage the public with research.
+From the impact of Covid-19 on hospices, to experiences of lockdown, from exploring cultural memory and heritage through sound, to prisoner experiences, artists and our academics and researchers are working together to engage the public with research.

 Working with a diverse range of organisations and communities, alongside the universities’ own individual programmes of research, these collaborative relationships are opening up opportunities to learn, reflect and engage new audiences on societal issues that matter.

 If you're an artist, creative organisation or University of Warwick researcher interested in collaboration then please contact India HolmeLink opens in a new window, Research Development and Impact Manager (Regional).

 Discover the different ways in which researchers and artists have been collaborating...